 This works by gathering the users GPS locations at timed intervals and calculating an ETA when traveling (home or school) with added conditional backups.
-An intelligent countdown timer with a very clever algorithm, for the less technical minded reading this.

 While the system of ICS is highly complex, the app itself can fun in a nearly near full autonomous manor; seldom needing user input.
 This was devised because should the user come under attack, the chances of them able to use their cell phone significantly drop, thus dialing 911 becomes moot during of after the incident; assuming they still can.
 A huge assumption I didn't bet on.

 The system would thusly be pre-populated via user setup or auto-gather the following information such as: